mateusz83/msRay/README.md

 The goals:

- - The project was mainly targeted to Amigas with **32-bit RTG** and faster CPUs, so "modernish" cards like V1200,  IceDrake, Firebird, Emu68, PIStrom, PiAmiga, Warp1260 etc. are recommended.
+ - The project was mainly targeted to Amigas with **32-bit RTG** and faster CPUs like m68060 or "modernish" cards like V1200, IceDrake, Firebird, Emu68, PIStrom, PiAmiga, Warp1260 etc.
  - One of the main goals was to create a fully 32 bit raycaster renderer, that would be able to run in decent FPS.

 The other tests: